Southern Transition Real-World and Independent Vocational Education

 Clinton, CT 06413

-All STRIVE students will reach their full potential to obtain meaningful jobs, live as independently as possible, maintain friendships and participate as active citizens in their community.
+Young adults will reach their potential to obtain meaningful jobs, live independently, maintain friendships, and participate as active citizens in their community.

 111 Charter Oak Avenue, Hartford, CT 06106 •